Madeleine Carroll: Personal life

 After the war, Carroll stayed in Europe where she conducted a radio program fostering French-American friendship and helped in the rehabilitation of concentration camp victims, during which she met her future third husband, the French producer Henri Lavorel.
 In late 1946, she went briefly to Switzerland to film a British film, White Cradle Inn (aka High Fury).

 On her return to Paris, she and Lavorel formed a production company and made several two-reel documentaries to promote peace, one of which, Children's Republic, was shown at the Cannes Film Festival.
-Carroll told the Christian Science Monitor that "wars are started at the top but can be prevented at the bottom, if all men and women will rid themselves of distrust and suspicion of that which is foreign."
+Carroll told The Christian Science Monitor that "wars are started at the top but can be prevented at the bottom, if all men and women will rid themselves of distrust and suspicion of that which is foreign."
 Filmed in a small orphanage in the town of Sèvres, just southwest of Paris, it focused attention on the devastation of children's lives in Europe caused by war.
 Widely shown in Canada, it became a prime source of funds for the manufacture of artificial limbs for wounded children.

-In 1947, Carroll returned to the US together with Lavorel.
+In 1947, Carroll returned to the United States together with Lavorel.
 Their intention was for her to resume her acting career, which would fund their production company, but they soon separated.
 Appearing in three more films until 1949 and debuting on Broadway in 1948, Carroll then mostly retired from acting, although she did occasionally appear on television and radio until the mid-1960s.

 She married Andrew Heiskell, publisher of Life, in 1950, and they had a daughter Anne Madeleine in 1951.
 They divorced in 1965.
 By then, Carroll had moved to Paris.
 She later moved to Spain, where she shared an estate with her mother and her daughter.
 Her mother died in 1975 and her daughter, having relocated to New York, died in 1983.